Assassination of Danilo Anderson: Flaws

 In 2006 the credibility of the key prosecution witness Vásquez De Armas came into question after it was shown he had a criminal record for identity fraud in his native Colombia and he was not a psychiatrist as he had pledged to be.
 Documentation of uncertain provenance was produced apparently showing that Vasquez de Armas was serving jail time in Santa Marta, Colombia, at the time he claims to have witnessed the planning of Anderson's murder by leading opposition figures.
 Venezuela's Attorney General Isaias Rodriguez moved to control press reporting on Vasquez de Armas while the case was sub-judice.
 The ban on discussing the personal life and alleged unreliability of Vásquez was lifted in August 2006.
 In August 2006, Isaias Rodríguez had to admit that Vasquez de Armes had actually lied.
 Armas also admitted to one journalist that the Venezuelan government "paid him to fabricate his testimony".

 Isaías Rodríguez was accused by the opposition to turn Anderson's murder into a political witch hunt, using the case to harass government opponents.
-Rodríguez denied these accusations.